Human Resource Development (HRD) Graduate Certificate (14 credit hours)

 - All courses taken for the HRD Certificate can apply towards the MS in Technology.

-- To suit your learning style and schedule, you can take courses online or face to face.
+- To suit your learning style and schedule, you can take courses online, in hybrid format, or face-to-face.

 The HRD Certificate curriculum includes three required courses, a directed project, and one elective course.